albar965/littlenavmap-manual/src/en/MENUS.rst

 distance.
 The center of the home area is highlighted by a |Home Symbol|
 symbol.

+The symbol cannot be hidden.
+Set it at a remote position if you like to get rid of it.

 .. _go-to-center-for-distance-search:

 |Go to Center for Distance Search| Go to Center for Distance Search